bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 :demeter:`demeter` does.
 One of the optimizations implemented by :demeter:`demeter` is the reprocessing of commands targeted for disposal to :demeter:`ifeffit`.

-Command strings in :demeter:`ifeffit` can be quite long -- up to 2048 characters as it is normally compiled.
+Command strings in :demeter:`ifeffit` can be quite long |nd| up to 2048 characters as it is normally compiled.
 A command that is split over multiple lines, as the example at the beginning of this section is, will be processed much faster if :demeter:`demeter` pre-processes the